PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Dimension unit**

-The Dimension unit_ provides a text field for the user to change default dimension unit on shop.
-The user can type any local unit for dimentsion such as cm for centimeters, in for inches or unit in their own local country/language.
+The Dimension unit_ provides a text field for the user to change the default dimension unit for the shop.
+The user can type any local unit for dimension such as 'cm' for centimeters, 'in' for inches, or unit in their own local country/language.

 **Save**